oa-333/elog/README.md

 ### Synchronous File Log Target with Count Flush Policy

-Following are the benchmark test results for synchronous file log target with flush-policy=count, setting varying count values:
+Following are the benchmark test results for synchronous file log target with flush_policy=count, setting varying count values:

 ![plot](./src/elog_bench/png/flush_count.png)

-As it can be seen, flush-count=512 and flush-count=1024 both yield the best results (around 2.4 Million messages per second), and setting a higher number does need yield any better results.
+As it can be seen, flush_count=512 and flush_count=1024 both yield the best results (around 2.4 Million messages per second), and setting a higher number does need yield any better results.
 Most probably this has to do with underlying system file buffers.
 NOTE: Doing direct/async I/O is not being considered at this time.

 ### Synchronous File Log Target with Size Flush Policy

-Following are the benchmark test results for synchronous file log target with flush-policy=size, setting varying size values:
+Following are the benchmark test results for synchronous file log target with flush_policy=size, setting varying size values:

 ![plot](./src/elog_bench/png/flush_size.png)